ptallen63/linkapalooza/README.md

 A curated set of links that I have found helpful throughout my tech career.
-I will do my best to keep these updated, but hey no one is perfect 😎 .
+I will do my best to keep these updated, but hey... no one is perfect 😎 .

 - [Specific Technologies](#specific-technologies)
   - [Command Line Tools](#command-line-tools)